TarynMcMillan/Tiny-Troves-of-Dev-Wisdom/CODE_OF_CONDUCT.md

 This code of conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html), version 2.0.

-## Conclusion

-We believe that by adopting and adhering to this code of conduct, we can foster a more inclusive and collaborative community.
-We encourage all contributors to help us create a positive and respectful environment where everyone can thrive and contribute to the success of [Project Name].

 Thank you for being a part of our community.

 ---